avijeett007/knouvapp/README.md

 ## 🎥 Learn More

 **Subscribe to [Kno2gether](https://www.youtube.com/@kno2gether) on YouTube** for tutorials, updates, and voice AI content!

-## 🚀 Scale Your Voice AI Business

-Building a Voice Agent is one thing, but selling the agent under your own brand is a different challenge.
-If you want to take this to the next level and start selling Voice AI Agents whether self-hosted or from another provider like VAPI, Retell, or Ultravox, check out **[Knotie AI Pro](https://knotie-ai.pro)**.

-**Made for agencies to scale up the Voice AI Business** - Knotie AI Pro provides the tools and infrastructure you need to commercialize and scale your voice AI solutions.

 ## 💬 Support & Self-Hosting